electron/website/docs/latest/tutorial/testing-on-headless-ci.md

----
-title: "Testing on Headless CI Systems (Travis CI, Jenkins)"
-description: "Being based on Chromium, Electron requires a display driver to function.
-If Chromium can't find a display driver, Electron will fail to launch - and therefore not executing any of your tests, regardless of how you are running them.
-Testing Electron-based apps on Travis, CircleCI, Jenkins or similar Systems requires therefore a little bit of configuration.
-In essence, we need to use a virtual display driver."
-slug: testing-on-headless-ci
-hide_title: false
----

 # Testing on Headless CI Systems (Travis CI, Jenkins)

 Being based on Chromium, Electron requires a display driver to function.